rahulrai-in/thecloudblog/tcb/content/post/Event-Driven Architecture with Apache Kafka for .NET Developers Part 3 - Azure Event Hubs/index.md

 var schemaRegistryClientAz = new SchemaRegistryClient("<EH namespace>.servicebus.windows.net", new DefaultAzureCredential());
 ```

 The [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/identity-readme#defaultazurecredential) allows you to switch identities based on the environment.
 The `DefaultAzureCredential` class combines several identity classes that are used to fetch Azure Active Directory identity.
-At runtime, `DefaultAzureCredential` starts attempting to initialize one of the identity classes beginning with `EnvironmentCredential` and finishing at `InteractiveBrowserCredential`.
-Whichever identity class is initialized first will be used for authenticating API calls.
+At runtime, `DefaultAzureCredential` starts attempting to initialize one of the identity classes beginning with `EnvironmentCredential` and finishing with `InteractiveBrowserCredential`.
+Whichever identity class is initialized first will be used for authenticating the resource API calls.
 You can read more about the Azure Schema Registry library for .NET from [the ReadMe file of the SDK](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.ApacheAvro).

 Let's add the following environment variables used by the `EnvironmentCredential` class to our application in the **launchsettings.json** file.
 Schema Registry client will use the credentials to authenticate the requests sent to create or read schemas from the registry.
-Note that we are adding these credentials to the launch settings file only to aid us in the debugging process and simulate the application's behavior in non-local environments.
+Note that we are adding these credentials to the launch settings file to aid us in the debugging process and simulate the application's behavior in non-local environments.

 ```json
 {